|Date Posted:||Jul 29, 2019|

 Provinces to travel:

-- At least five (5) years of professional experience in rangeland and livestock management, community based NRM or development and sustainable forest management with multi-country projects;
+- At least five (5) years of professional experience in forestry and multi-country projects;

 - Demonstrated ability to work with minimum supervision;

 - Previous work experience with UN and GEF funded project is an advantage;

 - Ability to effectively coordinate a large, multi-stakeholder project with results-based management;